KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/teaching.md

 author_profile: true
 ---

 Teaching is a core component of working in academia, so by working as a TA during my PhD as well as an undergraduate student, I had the chance to collaborate with brilliant academics, gain teaching experience and develop my own teaching style.
 Some of my TA roles are mentioned below.
-As a result of my teaching activities, I have been awarded the **Associate Fellowship of Advanced Higher Education**.
+As a result of my teaching activities, I have been awarded the **Advanced Higher Education Associate Fellowship**.
 In parallel to my university TA roles, I have been a student mentor for Udacity students as well as for Greek high students who are interested in studying STEM courses in Greece or abroad.

 ---